fischersean/phish-food/README.md

 *Like the Ben & Jerry's Ice Cream*

 ## About
-PhishFood is the source code the TheKettle API.
+PhishFood is the source code for the TheKettle API.
 This project aims to provide quality, reliable data that an end user can have confidence in.
 At it's core, the API attempts to collect and summarize what is "Hot" on Reddit's most populare trading subreddits.

 Below is an example resonse: